 Be aware of people sitting too close who may be listening to your conversations or looking at your screens.

 - Always install the latest updates, patches, and versions.
 Ensure your computer and mobile devices have the latest applications, operating systems, network tools, and internal software installed.
 Ask the IT/support team to verify that your devices are up to date.

-- Always connect to our network with our secure VPN.
-If you don’t have the VPN details, talk to the IT team for this information.
+- Always connect to networks with a secure VPN.
+If you don’t have the VPN details, ask the IT team for this information.
 Consider using personal VPN software for your privacy.
 These options can provide some level of security if you have no other but to connect to an open Wi-Fi.

-For additional information on the most common cyber security risks and tips and tricks that can help you keep your sensitive information safe, visit the Cyber Security Hub.
-You can download free, multifaceted kits on topics like phishing, social engineering, and more!
+Stay vigilant.
+A single click can make or break your company and its reputation.
+For additional information on the most common cyber security risks and tips and tricks that can help you keep your sensitive data safe, visit the Cyber Security Hub.

 Cyber Security Hub: Access Exclusive Cyber Security Content